Distanced Days Out in Arisaig

 Boat Trips aboard the MV Sheerwater

-During the month of July, the islands of Eigg, Muck and Rum will not be accepting day visitors (this restriction will be reviewed again in August), but in the meantime, Ronnie’s usual passage to and from the Small Isles will be replaced by boat trips that will cover the area between Loch nan Uamh and along the coast up to Morar.
-These cruises will take in the incredible scenery and wildlife the Arisaig coastline has to offer and although wildlife sightings cannot be guaranteed, if there are any creatures of the deep in the area, Ronnie will be sure to follow them!
+Visit the islands of Eigg, Muck and Rum (with more island routes planned this season) whilst taking in the incredible scenery and wildlife the Arisaig coastline has to offer and although wildlife sightings cannot be guaranteed, if there are any creatures of the deep in the area, Ronnie will be sure to follow them!

-Sheerwater boat trips will depart from Arisaig Marine at 10am and 2.30pm every Tuesday and Friday from 10th July.
-Due to Covid-19 restrictions, and while social distancing remains at 2m, passenger numbers are currently limited to fifteen; therefore, we would highly recommend booking your trip as soon as possible to avoid disappointment.
-Tickets, along with any pre-ordered snacks, sandwiches and sweet treats, can be picked up and paid for at a designated outdoor point at the Marina café.
+Due to Covid-19 restrictions, passenger numbers will be lowered; therefore, we would highly recommend booking your trip as soon as possible to avoid disappointment.
+Tickets, along with any pre-ordered snacks, sandwiches and sweet treats, can be picked up and paid for at the Marina café.

 All passengers must bring with them a face covering and gloves.
 (This is in the event of spotting wildlife where social distancing may not be possible).
 Face coverings are also required when using the indoor-seating area onboard the boat.